stertooy/gda-image/README.md

 ### Slim images

-The `slim` images are much smaller.
+The `slim` images are much smaller (250 MB - 450 MB when compressed).
 They contain the following:
   * tools to install (but not build) additional packages:
     * git
   * more or less only those GAP packages that GAP loads by default: